The Devastating Event

-The addict has things in his/her past or present that seems like a devastating event and which has something to do with drugs.
-One example is a person that has lost his best friends because of addiction.
-Another example is a person losing his wife or husband and child over drug abuse.
+The addicted person has things in their past or present that seem devastating and have something to do with drugs.
+One example is a person who lost his best friend to addiction.
+Another example is a person losing their spouse and child over drug abuse.

-A family member can look at an addict’s life and see hundreds of reasons he/she should quit using but unfortunately these reasons are not REAL to the addict.
-There are however problems the addict encounters that are real or significant in the addict’s life, which he/she sees as a reason to quit using drugs.
-These are important to identify because they can be used during the intervention to remind the addict why he/she must seek help.
+A family member can look at a person’s life and see hundreds of reasons they should quit using.
+But unfortunately, these reasons are not REAL to the addicted.
+However, there are problems the individual encounters that are real or significant in their life, which they see as a reason to quit using drugs.
+These are important to identify because they may remind the addict why they must seek help during the intervention.

-Pending legal charges that could easily lead to jail time, the threat of losing spouse, pending loss of a job, all are possible situations where a person has enough pressure to fight the addiction and seek help.
-Although any one of these, in particular, may not work in your situation, there are pressures that can come to bear which will help prod the addict into a decision to seek help.
-It is easy to assume the addict is “only seeking help to avoid jail” or some other evaluation which in many cases is true.
-The fact remains that an addict will only seek help when someone or something pushes him out of his “addiction comfort zone” and forces him into a decision.
-Very few addicts with access to money, a place to live, people who agree with his usage, and no legal issues seek help.
-They “don’t have a problem.”
+It is easy to assume the addict is “only seeking help to avoid jail” or some other evaluation, which is true in many cases.
+The fact remains that most addicted people will only seek help when someone or something pushes them out of their “addiction comfort zone.”
+Very few addicts with access to money, a place to live, and no legal issues seek help.
+With people who stay quiet toward their usage, they “don’t have a problem.”

-This next point is also important in planning an intervention and should be taken into consideration.
+This next point is also important in planning an intervention and should be considered.

-If at all possible, the person in the family whom the addict respects the most should be there.
-This person is an opinion leader to the addict and needs to be there fully supportive of getting the person help and informed well about the actual agenda.
+If possible, the person in the family whom the addict respects the most should be there.
+This person is highly regarded by the addicted and whose opinions have weight.
+But this individual needs to be fully supportive and informed about the actual plan.

-Usually, the addict has many enemies and has done wrong to most of the family but arguments and disruption will not benefit the cause of getting the addict to seek treatment and in fact, will usually result in stopping this from happening because the focus of attention gets placed on the argument and not on the matters at hand.
+Usually, the addict has many enemies and has done wrong to most family members.
+But arguments and disruption will not benefit the cause.
+In fact, it will usually result in a failed intervention because the focus becomes the argument and not on the matters at hand.